elm-messenger/messenger-docs/docs/rendering/texture.md

 `TextureRes` takes an image path and texture options.

-Usually users could use default texture options (`Nothing`), however, if users are creating pixel art, they should choose a different option.
+Usually users could use default texture options (`Nothing`), however, if users are creating pixel art, they should choose a different option (see below).

 The texture option is defined by: